 Test candidates at busy city-based test centres certainly face greater challenges than those who book at test centres with the highest automatic pass rates.
 Unlike city-based test centres, those with the higher pass rates tend to be in less busy areas.
 However, you can beat the odds if you’re well prepared.

 Many driving tests are failed simply because the candidate wasn’t well prepared.
-Being well prepared not only means that you have a high standard of driving and can confidently carry out all manoeuvres, but it also means you have practiced the test routes for your test centre.
+Being well prepared not only means that you have a high standard of driving and can confidently carry out all manoeuvres, but it also means you have practiced the driving test routes for your test centre.

 While learning to drive, practicing on the very roads that your test will be conducted on significantly increases your chances of passing.
 Examiners specifically devise test routes that involve not only varied road types and traffic systems, but also intentionally have some of the most challenging roads in the area.